Sloxpls/Reddit_bot/README.md

 Install the required Python packages by running the following command in your terminal or command prompt:

 Copy code
-pip install -r requirements.txt |
+pip install -r requirements.txt
+Copy code
 python main.py

 ------------------------------------------------